 A: Yes.
 If you change your mind and wish to revoke your proxy, in addition to revocation in any other manner permitted by law, you may prepare a written statement to this effect.
 The statement must be signed by you or your attorney as authorized in writing or, if the Shareholder is a corporation, under its corporate seal or by an officer or attorney of the corporation duly authorized.
 Only Registered Shareholders may revoke a proxy, Beneficial Shareholders will need to contact their financial intermediary and follow their instructions to revoke their vote.
 You may also submit a later dated proxy to revoke any prior vote received.
-This statement must be delivered to the Corporate Secretary of Alaris at the following address no later than 3:00pm (Calgary Time) on Friday, May 4, 2018 or to the chairman of the Meeting on the day of the Meeting, prior to its commencement or prior to the continuation of any adjournment of the Meeting:
+This statement must be delivered to the Corporate Secretary of Alaris at the following address no later than 2:30 p.m.
+(Calgary Time) on Friday, May 3, 2019 or to the chairman of the Meeting on the day of the Meeting, prior to its commencement or prior to the continuation of any adjournment of the Meeting:

 Alaris Royalty Corp.

 Suite 250, 333-24th Avenue SW

 Calgary, Alberta T2S 3E6

 Michael Ervin, Chief Legal Officer and Corporate Secretary

+occi ctai y

 Fax: 403-228-0906

-10. Q: How will my Common Shares be voted if I give my proxy?
+10. Q: How will my Shares be voted if I give my proxy?

-A: The persons named on the Form of Proxy must vote for or against or withhold from voting your Common Shares in accordance with your directions, or you can let your proxyholder decide for you.
-In the absence of such directions, proxies appointing the persons named in the Form of Proxy will be voted in favor of: fixing the directors at seven (7); the individual election of each of the nominee directors presented herein; and the appointment of the Auditors.
+A: The persons named on the Form of Proxy must vote for or against or withhold from voting your Shares in accordance with your directions, or you can let your proxyholder decide for you.
+In the absence of such directions, proxies appointing the persons named in the Form of Proxy will be voted in favor of: fixing the directors at seven (7); the individual election of each of the nominee directors presented herein; increasing the number of shares that may be reserved for issuance from treasury under the RSU Plan to 2.5% of the issued and outstanding Shares; and the appointment of the Auditors.